kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 - Now you can format the flow of goods.
     - Right click Goods flow layer – Properties – Style.
     - Select "Categorized" at the top and select "weight" as the column.
 Click on "Classify" below and select a suitable gradient under Color gradient.
     - The flow of goods should also be marked as bold arrows.
 Under "Icon" click on "Change".
 In the next window, select the "Arrow" option instead of "Simple marking".
 Change Ar-row Width to 4, Tip Length to 3, and Tip Strength to 4.
-Make sure the Curved Arrows op-tion is checked.
+Make sure the Curved Arrows option is checked.
 Click "Ok" and finish formatting.
     - Move the "Goods flow network" layer up in the layer window so that warehouses and branches become visible.
     - Some of the arrows overlay each other unfavorably: Select the "Flow of Goods" layer and switch on the editing mode (small pencil at the top left).
 Select the node tool and add a new point to individual arrows by double-clicking in the middle.
 You can push this point outwards: the arrow bends.
 Bend those arrows that you find appropriate.
 Turn off edit mode and save your changes.